 Athletics: PCC provides physical education courses and athletic facilities for students’ benefit and enjoyment.
 Men’s and women’s collegians provide the framework for intramural competition in soccer, tennis, volleyball, softball, basketball, table tennis, track and field, bowling, swimming, racquetball, wallyball, broom ice hockey, water polo, sailing, kayaking, golf, and men’s flag football.
 The Pensacola Christian College Eagles compete in intercollegiate basketball and soccer, and the Lady Eagles compete in intercollegiate volleyball and basketball as members in the NCCAA.

-Academic Advising: The Academic Advising Office is available to help students develop effective study habits, test-taking strategies, time-management skills, and other skills that contribute to general academic success.
+Academic Success: The Academic Success Office is available to help students develop effective study habits, test-taking strategies, time-management skills, and other skills that contribute to general academic success.
 In addition, this office connects students with tutors in a variety of subjects.

 Health Services: PCC’s Graf Clinic, staffed by medical professionals with Baptist Medical Group of Pensacola, provides students with health care during regular clinic hours for minor illnesses and injuries.
 Fees incurred for on-campus labs, diagnostic testing, and pharmaceuticals will be applied to the student’s account at the time of service.
 After-hours health needs and serious illnesses or injuries are referred to off-campus medical facilities associated with one of three area hospitals.